thestral-tech/.github/profile/README.md

 # About the company
 The team behind Thestral Technology consists of passionate young engineers with innovative ideas and a vision to disrupt the engineering industry.
-The product "metior" will completely change to way how engineers interact with data.
+The product "metior" will completely change the way how engineers interact with data.
 It will provide a seamless experience for data visualization, suitable for engineers working in every major industry.

 ### What we do
 We will streamline data workflows for Automotive, Aerospace, Manufacturing, Electrical Engineering and many more!